Mohdkumailabbas/Mohdkumailabbas/README.md

 - 📫 How to reach me **kumailabbasbbk@gmail.com**

-- ⚡ Fun fact **Can code websites faster than I can decide what to have for dinner. 🍕💻**
+- ⚡ Fun fact **My brain runs on React, but my heart runs on retries🍕💻**

 <h3 align="left">Connect with me:</h3>
 <p align="left">